Roles and Responsibilities

 The Working Group

-The Working Group is a small cadre of leaders from within the Community Arts Team (CAT) that are identified jointly by the Coordinator and the Kennedy Center consulting team.
+The Working Group is a small cadre of leaders from within the Community Arts Team (CAT) that are identified jointly by the Liaison and the Kennedy Center consulting team.

 The Implementation Committee